ess-dmsc/NeXus-Streamer/README.md

 Options:
-  -h,--help                   Print this help message and exit -f,--filename TEXT          Full path of the NeXus file -d,--det_spec_map TEXT      Full path of the detector-spectrum map -b,--broker TEXT            Hostname or IP of Kafka broker -i,--instrument TEXT        Used as prefix for topic names -m,--compression TEXT       Compression option for Kafka messages -e,--fake_events_per_pulse INT
+  -h,--help                   Print this help message and exit -f,--filename FILE REQUIRED Full path of the NeXus file -d,--det_spec_map FILE REQUIRED
+                              Full path of the detector-spectrum map -b,--broker TEXT REQUIRED   Hostname or IP of Kafka broker -i,--instrument TEXT REQUIRED
+                              Used as prefix for topic names -m,--compression TEXT       Compression option for Kafka messages -e,--fake_events_per_pulse INT
                               Generates this number of fake events per pulse instead of publishing real data from file